xuchen66/sphinx-emdocs/source/serialEM-note-speed-speed-speed.rst

    echo Relaxing ...
    MoveStage $moveX $moveY

-This can relaxing portion can be put into a function so the script can be neater.
+This relaxing portion can be put into a function so the script can be neater.

 .. code-block:: ruby